 It’s that simple.
 Coconut water is the liquid extracted from young, green coconuts that contain vitamins, electrolytes, amino acids, enzymes, antioxidants, and the obvious – water.
 Coconut water is the richest source of naturally occurring electrolytes like sodium and potassium that help our cells (nerve, heart, and muscles) maintain impulses that are responsible for important things like muscle contractions.
 For this reason, coconut water is great during longer workouts (diluted with water) or post-workout after you’ve lost a significant amount of sweat.

-Instead of reaching for that bottled electrolyte replacement drink post-workout, grab a fresh, organic green juice instead.
+Instead of reaching for that bottled electrolyte replacement drink before and after the workout, grab a fresh, organic green juice instead.
 The nutrient-dense juice will rejuvenate your cells and replace the potassium and sodium lost during a sweaty, intense workout.
 We have lots of different recipes to try HERE.

 However, you choose to fuel and refuel, make sure you’re getting nutrients and energy from real, whole foods rather than packaged alternatives.

 Looking to ensure you are properly fueling your body as a plant-based eater, download our free muscle building meal plan.